 Is “Safemoon” Really Safe?

 To answer the question, if the Safemoon crypto is really safe or just another scam, first, we have to look into the past work history and track record of the developers of the Safemoon token.
 Developers with good connections, reputation, and credibility in the crypto space are usually the ones we should trust.
-However, the contrary of this doesn’t necessarily mean it’s a scam.
+However, the contrary doesn’t necessarily mean it’s a scam.
 It just means we need to be more cautious with our decisions.
 Check out this article about rug pulls to learn how to spot one.

 The founders of Safemoon include six individuals, all connected prior to the project in some way or another.
 The CEO of Safemoon, John Karony, previously teamed up with Thomas Smith and Trevor Church, the CTO and Community Manager of Safemoon, as the founder of a game studio called TANO, which stands for Technically A New Operations.